solyarisoftware/conversator/README.md

 Route Telegram chat conversations from many users to many operators (both humans or bots)

 # Motivation / Goal
-Working around conversational commerce messaging apps (see [my microblog](www.twitter.com/solyarisoftware) for news), I came with a typical help desk/customer care "problem": route incoming customers requestes to a pool of operators.
+Working around conversational commerce messaging apps, I came with a typical help desk/customer care "problem": route incoming customers requestes to a pool of operators.

 The gist is to realize a Telegram bot that act as *multiplexer* routing incoming users/customers requests to some operators, that could be or humans or bots applications (NLP-enabled to converstate with users).